utkarshtambe10/Python-for-Everybody-Course/README.md

+# Python for Everybody by University of Michigan.
 This is a repository for coursera specialization.
 Python for Everybody.
 These repository contains all the answers/solutions to the assignmnets asked in every week or module of the course.
 The link to course: https://www.coursera.org/specializations/python